SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/95bce4ba5cba58311181e91b689964c466b30c51/Filamentalist/Images/Filamentalist6_1.jpg" width="400" height="465">
 </p>

+# Credits:
+Discord user Thisiscam first made me aware of Muzi Xiaoyang's video of a filament driven rewinder (https://www.bilibili.com/video/BV1ZM41197fX/?spm_id_from=333.337.search-card.all.click).
+Through a long collaboration with Thisiscam, many design iterations and improvement on the Muzi Xiaoyang design, and a great Beta test team the Filamentalist was born.

 ## **Additional Notes/Considerations**

 This rewinder is "almost" perfect, but not completely perfect.
 Things that you need to know include: